snaildos/docs/API.md

 If an action is successful it follows this template under two conditions.

-- If the requested action fetches a certain document from the database it returns the all the data that is accessible based on the user privileges
+- If the requested action fetches a certain document from the database it returns all the data that is accessible based on the user privileges

   - For example, fetching a user: